abhik12295/fetch-take-home/README.md

 Here's an example AWS CLI command to receive a single message from the queue:

     awslocal sqs receive-message --queue-url http://localhost:4566/000000000000/login-queue

-Alternatively, if using localstack, you can interact with the local SQS service by making HTTP requests to http://localhost:4576.
-You can use a tool like curl or a library like requests in Python to send requests to the local SQS service

 Reading Data and Data structure: